dwiepert/master_audio/README.md

 ## Data Transforms
 There are many optional data transform classes.
-Many of these can be implemented with `WaveDataset` (TODO) through creating a `dataset_config` dictionary with parameters for the transforms.
+Many of these can be implemented with [`WaveDataset`](https://github.com/dwiepert/master_audio/blob/main/master_audio/dataset/_wave_dataset.py) through creating a `dataset_config` dictionary with parameters for the transforms.

 ### Common Transforms
 * `ToNumpy`: Convert waveform in sample to Numpy (not compatible with spectrograms)